raimen-ttv/Automation-Overdrive/README.md

 ---

 # Support and Feedback
 Found a bug or having issues?
-Please open a new issue [here](https://github.com/raimen-ttv/TouchPortal-Overdrive/issues) so that we can address it as soon as possible.

 Have an idea that you would like to see added?
-Open an issue in the link above, or reach out directly while I'm live on [Twitch](https://twitch.tv/raimen)!

-If you have a particularly cool event that you have made with this tool that you would like me to post here, please private message me on [Twitch](https://twitch.tv/raimen) or [Twitter](https://twitter.com/raimen)!
+Made a particularly cool event that you want to share?
+Please join the Discord [here](https://discord.gg/hqmVw46h83) so that we can troubleshoot your issue, implement your idea, or celebrate your awesome automation!

 ## FAQ
 <!-- ### I clicked on the app but nothing happened!